i-am-muneeswar/telegram/README.md

 # Project Name - Telegram

 ## Abstract
-This Project is like Whatsapp and here we will implement 8 functionalities like
+This Project is like telegram and here we will implement 8 functionalities like
 1. Sign-UP
     - Create Profile
 2. Sign-IN